semgrep/semgrep-docs/docs/usage-limits.md

 This section describes usage limits.

 :::caution important dates
 * The Semgrep Community tier has been sunsetted.
-All Community tier account have been moved to the Team tier.
+All Community Tier accounts have been moved to the Team tier.
 * The new usage limits come into effect starting on July 31, 2023.
 :::